 - The enterprise (for example, a specific factory or business)

-An employee can end the employment contract without a cause at any time, by giving the applicable notice.
+An employee can end the employment contract without cause by giving the applicable notice.

-The Bulgarian labor law establishes specific causes for termination with prior notice by the employer, such as:
+The Bulgarian labor law outlines specific causes for termination with prior notice by the employer, such as:

 - Complete or partial closure of the employer’s enterprise.

 - Staff reduction based on changes in the employment grid.

 - Suspension of the employer’s business activity for more than 15 working days.